NSF NCAR Research Applications Laboratory NSF NCAR Research Applications Laboratory

 How do I get data in/out, and what's the cost?

 Input staging + output egress are the user's workflow (FSx Lustre + S3).
-Cost is driven by EFA HPC instances, Lustre, and egress; start/stop clusters targets the idle-compute slice.
+Cost is driven by EFA HPC instances, Lustre, and egress; ParallelCluster already starts and stops nodes on demand, so idle compute is not the main lever.

 Can we run a proprietary / non-public model (e.g. WRF WxMod, a private FastEddy)?